 We meet many young, enthusiastic managers through the course of our work.
 While speed and agility is the flavour of the season, one silent but common refrain we’re hearing is, “Help, my team is burning out.”

-As the pandemic has accelerated the cycle of high performance and defeat, so has burn-out cycles.
+As the pandemic has accelerated the cycle of high performance and defeat, so have burn-out cycles.

-Here are three tips for young managers on how to build resilience:
+Here are 3 tips for young managers on how to build resilience:

-- Understand the stressors & indicators of burnout
+#1 Understand the stressors and indicators of burnout

-- Resilience is a mindset; it’s more than having a full tank
+#2 Resilience is a mindset; it is more than having a full tank

-While no one likes associating work as emotional, it is the very source of being human.
-All work demands emotional and energy investment in varying degrees.
+While no one likes associating work with emotions, it is the very source of being human.
+All work demands emotional and energy investment to varying degrees.

-Your team’s energy and emotion can exist in any of these four zones: State of survival, state of high performance, burning out, and recharge.
+Your team’s energy & emotion can exist in any of these 4 zones:

 Survival and Burnout zones contain the most negative emotions, while Performance and Recharge are positive in nature.